Ordsall, Greater Manchester: Regeneration project

 By the 1990s, Ordsall was one of the most deprived parts of Greater Manchester, with some of the highest crime rates.
 In April 1994, The Independent newspaper reported that the area had unemployment above 20% (around twice the national average) and that arson and car crime were a regular occurrence.
 In July 1992, a riot in the area saw local gangs fire gunshots at police and fire crews.

-As of 2007, the area is undergoing urban regeneration under a joint venture agreement between Salford City Council and property developer LPC Living.
-The "Heart of Ordsall" framework, agreed in 2005, means that over the next five years extensive environmental and infrastructure improvements will be made to the Ordsall estate at a cost of around £150 million.

-The regeneration is very much community led and has already delivered a new £6.5 million primary school and children's centre.
-The school accommodates 315 pupils and also incorporates an 83 place children's centre providing education, health, social care and day care facilities for the local community.
-A dedicated street sweeper, designed by local children, cleans around Ordsall three times a week in addition to the council services as a result of local concern over litter.